opennetworkinglab/onos-p4-tutorial/EXERCISE-3.md

 This method will be called when a device is added and the device is available, and get device mac address from network configuration.
 (See `InternalDeviceListener` class)

-After completed the method and reload the application (`make app-build && make app-reload`), you should be able to get related flows from ONOS command line:
+After completed the method and reload the application (`make app-build app-reload`), you should be able to get related flows from ONOS command line:

 ```